RohauerRobotics/robotarm/physics simulation/README.md

    <img src="https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/arm_angles.png" align="centre" >
  </p>

-Assuming the point is reachable we now have the first key nessisary to making our arm get to where it needs to go.
+Assuming the point is reachable we now have the first key necessary to making our arm get to where it needs to go.

 # class Path - acceleration_path()

-With the initial angles(declared either by the operator or the last position) we now want to find the time it would take for each motor to finish it's motion at maximum acceleration following the trapezoidal motion profile.
+With the initial angles (declared either by the operator or the last position) we now want to find the time it would take for each motor to finish its motion at maximum acceleration following the trapezoidal motion profile.
 The trapezoidal motion profile means that the motor will accelerate at a fixed rate for a period of time and then decelerate until it stops at the correct position.
 <p align="center">
    <img src="https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/motion_profile.png" align="centre" >
  </p>

-Using our set acceleration, we can calculate the time it will take for each joint to move from its initial position to it's end position.
+Using our set acceleration, we can calculate the time it will take for each joint to move from its initial position to its end position.
 This is what the acceleration_path() function does, it also makes sure that the path it takes is the shortest one with some if statements.
-After each time to move has been calcutated, it selects the longest time and calculates what the acceleration would need to be for each joint for each to reach their final angular positions at the same time.
+After each time to move has been calculated, it selects the longest time and calculates what the acceleration would need to be for each joint for each to reach their final angular positions at the same time.

 # class Path - animation_path()